InSawyerSteps/Kinesis_Multitools/README.md

 - **Modern FastMCP Backend:**
   - Uses `fastmcp==2.9.2` for maximum performance and compatibility (see `requirements.txt`).
 - **Supported MCP Tools:**
+  - `anchor_drop`: Register any folder as a project root at runtime. **Must be called before using other tools in a new folder.**
   - `index_project_files`: Incremental semantic indexing of project files for search (see `.windsurf/rules/indexing.md`).
   - `search`: Multi-modal codebase search (keyword, semantic, ast, references, similarity, task_verification; see `.windsurf/rules/search.md`).
   - `cookbook_multitool`: Unified tool for capturing, searching, updating, and removing canonical code patterns.
 Supports `add`, `find`, `remove`, and `update` modes.
 Path-agnostic: always uses the project directory as the base for the cookbook.
   - File read/list utilities: Safe listing and reading of project files.
 - **Reliable by Design:** All tools run in isolated processes with hard timeouts, preventing hangs and ensuring the server remains responsive.
 - **Incremental Indexing:** Only changed files are re-embedded, making semantic search fast and efficient.
-- **Secure & Sandboxed:** All file operations are validated to ensure they remain within the configured project root.
+- **Secure & Sandboxed:** All file operations are validated to ensure they remain within the configured project root (which can now be set dynamically with anchor_drop).
 - **Extensible:** A development guide (`tooldevguide.md`) provides a blueprint for adding new capabilities.
 - **Path-Agnostic Cookbook:** The cookbook tool always stores patterns in `.project_cookbook` at the project root, regardless of project registration.